2026

 Once again the society visited Bondhay in Nottinghamshire and once again we weren’t disappointed.

 At the AGM last year we asked for a vote of commitment to the society to ensure we wouldn’t be left with fixtures being booked and only getting a few members turning up.
 This month’s fixture had 17 members put their names down to play but on the day only 15 “Committed” members attended.
 One pulled out with a bad back, the other ????
-Who knows rumors of a stag weekend in the Canaries have been mentioned but surely not his!
+Who knows rumours of a stag weekend in the Canaries have been mentioned but surely not his!

 After the usual decent breakfast there was a mix up over the allocation of buggies, with two being booked but only one available.
 This meant the two 60 year olds took the buggy leaving the 80 year old to walk the full 18 holes!
 Well done Fred, a brilliant effort.
 I’m sure the medal is in the post.